-Share item details through Facebook or Twitter
+Share item page through Facebook or Twitter

 Use Update to replace a file with an updated version from your computer.
 The file names must match.
 When you update an item, the download count is maintained.
 Use Overwrite to update hosted feature layers.